 We stayed at a bed and breakfast in the Rembrandt Square area of Amsterdam.
 I liked the area, but the B & B, not so much (which is why you won’t see a review.)

-I had a terrible time booking a hotel as so many places were full, but it wasn’t until I was ready to depart from LA that someone told me that we’d be in town during King’s Day, a national festival that essentially shuts down the city so that everyone can party!
-No wonder I’d had such a difficult time finding accomodations: apparently, one million people arrive to join the 750,000 Amsterdammers in celebrating on this day!
+I had a terrible time booking a hotel as so many places were full, but it wasn’t until I was ready to depart from LA that someone told me that we’d be visiting Amsterdam during King’s Day.
+This is a national festival that essentially shuts down the city so that everyone can party!
+No wonder I’d had such a difficult time finding accommodation: apparently, one million people arrive to join the 750,000 Amsterdammers in celebrating on this day!

-I want to share a few of the places my mother and I visited with our Iamsterdam card, which is like a city pass for so many museums, attractions, discounts, offers and includes public transportation.
+I want to share a few of the places my mother and I visited with our Iamsterdam card, which is like a city pass.
+It provides admittance for so many museums, attractions, and gives discounts, offers and includes public transportation.
 I’d recommend the card if you’re visiting Amsterdam, and you can choose the length of the validity of the card from one to four days.